-On Tuesday, March 28, 2017, the Virginia Tech Police Department took a report of a sexual battery that occurred at approximately 3am on Saturday, March 25, 2017, at Ambler Johnston Hall, 720 Washington Street, on the Virginia Tech campus.
+On Wednesday, March 29, 2017, the Virginia Tech Police Department received a report of a sexual battery that occurred sometime between 4:30pm and 6:15pm on Sunday, March 19, 2017 at Squires Student Center, 299 College Avenue, on the Virginia Tech campus.
 The survivor and offender are both Virginia Tech students and were previously acquainted.

 This information is being released in accordance with the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, commonly known as the Clery Act.
 The Clery Act requires all colleges and universities that participate in federal financial aid programs to keep and disclose information about crime on and near their respective campuses, including timely warnings of crimes that may represent a serious or ongoing threat to the safety of students or employees.